cviebrock/eloquent-taggable/README.md

 Older versions of Laravel can use older versions of the package, although they are no longer supported or maintained.
-See [CHANGELOG.md](CHANGELOG.md) and [UPGRADING.md](UPGRADING.md) for specifics, and be sure that you are reading the correct README.md for your version (Github displays the version in the _master_ branch by default, which might not be what you want).
+See [CHANGELOG.md](CHANGELOG.md) and [UPGRADING.md](UPGRADING.md) for specifics, and be sure that you are reading the correct README.md for your version (GitHub displays the version in the _master_ branch by default, which might not be what you want).